-The staghorn fern – Platycerium: an extraordinarily unique, distinctive, attractive looking plant, perfect for those with a backyard greenhouse or cool enclosed porch.
-Looking to grow something unusual, a true
+The staghorn fern – Platycerium: an extraordinarily unique, distinctive, attractive-looking plant, perfect for those with a backyard greenhouse or cool enclosed porch.
+Looking to grow something unusual, a true conversation

 Athyrium felix-femina (uh-THEE-ree-um FY-liks fem-in-uh) is a non-flowering member of the Athyriaceae family which is commonly called Lady Fern.
 This deciduous perennial fern is native to northern temperate regions of

 Polystichum polyblepharum (pol-IS-tick-um pol-ee-BLEF-ar-um) is a member of the plant family Dryopteridaceae hailing from South Korea and Japan.
 Common names include: Japanese Tassel Fern Japanese Lace Fern Korean Tassel Fern

 Davallia fejeensis [dav-VAL-ee-uh, fee-jee-EN-sis] is a fern species belonging to the family Davalliaceae and native to the Fiji islands.
 The tropical forests provide the ideal habitat for the fern growth.

 Phyllitis scolopendrium [fil-LY-tiss, skol-oh-PEND-ree-um] now known as Asplenium Scolopendrium [ass-PLEE-nee-um, skol-oh-PEND-ree-um] an evergreen fern species from family Aspleniaceae (genus Asplenium).
 Native to Europe but a rare American variety (Asplenium scolopendrium var.

 Rumohra adiantiformis, known by the common name leatherleaf fern, is a fern species from the family Dryopteridaceae.
 It is native to a diverse range of countries in the Caribbean, South America, southern